selinaes/React-WebApp/README.md

 For these cases, we make sure to make copies of the original list, using spread, map, filter, etc. Certain times, we use JSON.stringify & JSON.parse to make sure that every individual object inside of the list is copied, so we create a deep copy with different objects, not just shallow copies with a new list structure but point to the old objects.

 #### 4.Object methods
 We used Object.value and Object.key when working with coinem and often counted the number of coinem using reducing on the lists of values or keys.
+We also used Object.entries and Object.fromEntries when we delete a user and also delete all coinem this user has ever spent on any event.
 This allowed for more efficiency in our code and utilized the preexisting structure of the data.